 In addition to the ore that was mined, previous exploration identified several areas of massive sulphide (principally pyrite) with reported anomalous concentrations of silver as well as, locally, germanium, gallium, and indium.
-The Company is mobilizing a team to undertake initial mapping and sampling of the outcropping massive sulphide targets.
+A team undertook initial mapping and sampling of the outcropping massive sulphide targets in September 2023.
+Some assays are still pending, and results are being interpreted.